SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 ---

-One of the (few) advantages to having been steeped in old books during youth is you begin to realize how often we do the same dumb stuff over and over.
-This seems to be especially true in politics, economics, and war.
+One of the (few) advantages to having been steeped in old books during youth is you begin to realize how often we do the same dumb stuff, over and over, for _centuries._ This seems to be especially true in law, politics, economics, and war.

 ## Ukraine: In the wake of the Russians